Mapping, Making & Mattering: Arts and Research-Activism for Addressing Sexual Harassment in Pre-Teen Peer Cultures

 The core members of the research team are postdoctoral researchers Suvi Pihkala and Helena Louhela and doctoral researcher Marian Tumanyan from the University of Oulu.
 Artistic and creative work is done together with schools in Northern Finland and in collaboration with visual/communal artist Anna Koivukangas and media producer Sami Hänninen from the Culture Power Station in Oulu, Finland.

-The research project collaborates with international experts Professor Carol A. Taylor, University of Bath, UK; Professor Dorte Marie Sondegaard, Århus University, DK; Professor Anna Hickey-Moody, RMIT University, AU; Professor Emma Renold, Cardiff University, UK.
+The research project collaborates with international experts Professor Carol A. Taylor, University of Bath, UK; Professor Dorte Marie Sondegaard, Århus University, DK; Professor Anna Hickey-Moody, RMIT University, AU; Professor EJ Renold, Cardiff University, UK.
 The project is strengthened by national experts Adjunct Professor Taru Leppänen, Professor Katve-Kaisa Kontturi and Dr. Milla Tiainen, from University of Turku, Finland, as well as with local experts Docent Vappu Sunnari, Professor Vesa Puuronen, Adjunct Professor Kaisa Vehkalahti and Adjunct Professor Maija Lanas from the University of Oulu.